Neuro-evolutionary evidence for a universal fractal primate brain shape: Introduction

-Here, for the first time, we show how to directly construct morphologically plausible realisations of cortices at any specified spatial scale, or resolution.
-This is achieved through a coarse-graining procedure that removes morphological details smaller than a specified scale while preserving surface integrity.
-For example, at a set scale of 3~mm, sulcal walls that are less than 3~mm apart would be removed, and the neighbouring gyri could be fused.
-This method is a new systematic way of expressing cortical shape, in terms of a flow of morphometric measurements as spatial scale varies.
-By examining how areas scale across coarse-grained realisations of actual primate cortices, we will be able to directly verify cortical self-similarity.
+Here, for the first time, we propose to directly construct morphologically plausible realisations of cortices at any specified spatial scale, or resolution.
+This is achieved through a coarse-graining method that removes morphological details smaller than a specified scale while preserving surface integrity.
+For example, at a set scale of 3~mm, sulcal walls that are less than 3~mm apart would be removed, and the neighbouring gyri would be fused.
+This method is a new systematic way of obtaining shape properties from the cortex in terms of a sequence of morphometric measurements as spatial scale varies.
+By examining how areas scale across coarse-grained versions of actual primate cortices, we will be able to directly verify cortical self-similarity.